Kandy-IO/kandy-callMe-js-sdk-3.x/docs/kandy-doc.md

 ## logger

 The SDK has an internal logging system for providing information about its behaviour.
 The SDK will generate logs, at different levels for different types of information, which are routed to a
 "[Log Handler][4]" for consumption.
-An application can provide their own Log Handler (see [config.logs][21]) to customize how the logs are handled, or allow the default Log Handler to print the logs to the console.
+An application can provide their own Log Handler (see [config.logs][20]) to customize how the logs are handled, or allow the default Log Handler to print the logs to the console.

 The SDK's default Log Handler is merely a thin wrapper around the browser's console API (ie. `window.console`).
 It receives the log generated by the SDK, called a "[Log Entry][5]", formats a human-readable message with it, then uses the console to log it at the appropriate level.
 This is important to be aware of, since your browser's console may affect how you see the SDK's default log messages.
 Since the default Log Handler uses the console's levels, the browser may filter which messages are shown depending on which levels it has configured.
 For a user that understands console log levels, this can be helpful for filtering the logs to only the relevant information.
 But it can equally be a hindrance by hiding the more detailed log messages (at the 'debug' level), since browser can have this level hidden by default.
 For this reason, we recommend providing a custom Log Handler to the SDK that is better suited for your application and its users.

 ### levels

 Possible levels for the SDK logger.

 The SDK will provide [Log Entries][5] to the
 [Log Handler][4] for all logs at or above the set log level. 'debug' is considered the lowest level and 'silent' the highest level.
 For example, if the current level is 'info', then the [Log Handler][4] will receive
 [Log Entries][5] for logs at 'info', 'warn', and 'error', but not for the 'debug' level.

-**Properties**
+#### Properties

--   `SILENT` **[string][8]** Nothing will be logged.
+*   `SILENT` **[string][8]** Nothing will be logged.
--   `ERROR` **[string][8]** Unhandled error information will be logged.
+*   `ERROR` **[string][8]** Unhandled error information will be logged.
 If the SDK encounters an issue it cannot resolve, the error will be included in the logs.
 This likely points to an issue with the SDK itself or an issue with how the SDK is being used.
--   `WARN` **[string][8]** Warning messages for the application developer will be logged.
+*   `WARN` **[string][8]** Warning messages for the application developer will be logged.
 If the SDK encounters an issue that it can recover and continue, a warning about the issue will be included in the logs.
 These logs point to issues that need to be handled by the application.
 For example, providing an invalid configuration to the SDK will cause a warning log that explains the issue.
--   `INFO` **[string][8]** General information about the SDK's operations will be logged, outlining how the SDK is handling the operations.
+*   `INFO` **[string][8]** General information about the SDK's operations will be logged, outlining how the SDK is handling the operations.
 Reading through these logs should provide a high-level view of what the SDK is doing, and why it is doing it.
--   `DEBUG` **[string][8]** Detailed information about the SDK's operations, meant for debugging issues, will be logged.
+*   `DEBUG` **[string][8]** Detailed information about the SDK's operations, meant for debugging issues, will be logged.
 Specific information and relevant operation data are provided for understanding the scenario that the SDK was in during the operation.

 ### LogEntry

 A LogEntry object is the data that the SDK compiles when information is logged.
 It contains both the logged information and meta-info about when and who logged it.

-A [LogHandler][4] provided to the SDK (see [config.logs][21]) will need to handle LogEntry objects.
+A [LogHandler][4] provided to the SDK (see [config.logs][20]) will need to handle LogEntry objects.

 Type: [Object][7]

-**Properties**
+#### Properties

--   `timestamp` **[number][12]** When the log was created, based on UNIX epoch.
+*   `timestamp` **[number][12]** When the log was created, based on UNIX epoch.
--   `method` **[string][8]** The log function that was used to create the log.
+*   `method` **[string][8]** The log function that was used to create the log.
--   `level` **[string][8]** The level of severity the log.
+*   `level` **[string][8]** The level of severity the log.
--   `target` **[Object][7]** The subject that the log is about.
+*   `target` **[Object][7]** The subject that the log is about.

-    -   `target.type` **[string][8]** The type of the target.
+    *   `target.type` **[string][8]** The type of the target.
 This is also used as part of the name of the Logger.
-    -   `target.id` **[string][8]?** A unique identifer for the target.
+    *   `target.id` **[string][8]?** A unique identifer for the target.
-    -   `target.name` **[string][8]** A combination of the target type and ID.
+    *   `target.name` **[string][8]** A combination of the target type and ID.
 If no id was provided, this will be the same as the type.
--   `messages` **[Array][13]** The logged information, given to the Logger method as parameters.
+*   `messages` **[Array][13]** The logged information, given to the Logger method as parameters.
--   `timer` **[Object][7]?** Timing data, if the log method was a timer method.
+*   `timer` **[Object][7]?** Timing data, if the log method was a timer method.

-**Examples**
+#### Examples

 ```javascript
 function defaultLogHandler (logEntry) {